-All of these observations strongly suggest that a framebased FEC scheme is implemented by FaceTime.
+All these observations strongly suggest that a frame-based FEC scheme is implemented by FaceTime.
 Original video packets in a frame are put into one FEC block.
 Redundancy packets are generated to protect original packets.
 A FEC redundancy packet has to be longer than all original packets it protects.
 Since it is generated immediately after a video frame is encoded, it has the same timestamp as the original video packets in that frame.
 Finally, if a FEC block only has one original video packet, then the FEC redundancy ratio has to be multiple of 100%, which is too coarse.
 Also short FEC blocks (in terms of the number of packets) is vulnerable to bursty loss.
 To achieve finer FEC redundancy control and higher robustness against bursty losses, for a small video frame that can be fit into one large packet, one should packetize the frame into multiple small packets, and put them into one long FEC block.
-This explains why FaceTime generates more short packets when packet losses are injected, as illustrated in Table 4 and Figure 6.
+This explains why FaceTime generates more short packets when packet losses are injected.

-4.4 Rate Control
+D. Rate Control

 To avoid congestion along the video transmission path, all three applications adapt their sending rates and video rates to the available network bandwidth.
 We test their bandwidth tracking capability through a sequence of bandwidth limiting experiments.
-As illustrated in Figure 7, we use network emulator to set the available network bandwidth, and then record their sending rate and video rate.
+As illustrated in Figure 5, we use network emulator to set the available network bandwidth, and then record their sending rate and video rate.
 We start with "unlimited" bandwidth, and record their rates.
 Both Google+ and Skype set their video rates between 300 and 400 kbps.
 FaceTime starts at 700 kbps.
 Two minutes into the "unlimited" bandwidth setting, we set the available bandwidth to be 200 kbps higher than each system's current sending rate, and then keep dropping the bandwidth limit by 100kbps every 2 minutes.
 While all three system can pick a video rate lower than the available bandwidth, their aggressiveness is quite different.

-- Skype chooses a very aggressive video rate to fully utilize the available bandwidth.
+• Skype chooses a very aggressive video rate to fully

+Fig. 5.
+Total Rate and Video Rate Adaptation with Available Bandwidth utilize the available bandwidth.
 Since Skype use FEC, the sending rate even often exceeds the available bandwidth.
-This will cause congestion losses, which in turn may cause more aggressive FEC. - Google+ also sets video rate close to the available network bandwidth.
+This will cause congestion losses, which in turn trigger more aggressive FEC.
+We will revisit this in Sec.
+V-B.

+- Google+ also sets its video rate close to the available network bandwidth.
 Since Google+ uses retransmission, its sending rate is very close to its video rate, and mostly below the bandwidth constraint.
-It won't trigger many congestion losses. - When there is bandwidth limit, FaceTime becomes the most conservative one among the three.
+It won't trigger many congestion losses. - When there is bandwidth limit, FaceTime is the most conservative among the three.
 It always reserve a considerable bit rate margin.
 Interestingly, it can always track the available bandwidth well.
 Even though FaceTime also uses FEC, due to its conservative video rate selection, it will not trigger congestion losses by itself.
 So the FEC redundancy is kept very low in this set of experiments.